Individual training leave

-Training financed by other legal provisions does not qualify.
+Training financed by other legal provisions is not eligible.

-- Send the duly completed form and the requested documents (employment contract, training registration certificate indicating the total number of hours, certificate attesting affiliation to the Luxembourg social security scheme) to the Ministry of Education, Children and Youth (Ministère de l'Education nationale, de l'Enfance et de la Jeunesse - MENJE).
+- send the duly completed form and the requested supporting documents (employment contract, training registration certificate indicating the total number of hours, certificate attesting affiliation to the Luxembourg social security scheme) to the Ministry of Education, Children and Youth (Ministère de l'Education nationale, de l'Enfance et de la Jeunesse - MENJE).

-The employee is informed by letter of the number of days of leave granted.
-Following the training course he/she must submit the attendance certificates to the employer.
+The employee receives notification by post of the number of days of leave granted.

 The employer must:

-In the event of a refusal by the employer:
+In the event of a negative opinion on the part of the employer:

-- The leave can be deferred if the absence resulting from the leave sought may have a considerably harmful effect on company operations or the smooth running of annual paid leave for staff,
+- the leave may be deferred if the absence resulting from the leave sought may have a considerable harmful effect on company operations or the smooth running of annual paid leave for staff;

-- The employee can still send the request form to the MENJE.
-The latter will send it to an Advisory Committee, which issues a verdict on the timescales for deferment.
-The MENJE will make its decision according to this verdict.
+- the employee can still send the request form to the MENJE.
+The Ministry will pass it on to an advisory committee, which issues an opinion on the timescale for deferment.
+The MENJE will make its decision according to this opinion.

 Calculating the number of days

-The total number of training leave days depends on the length of the training course in hours as set out by the training body.
+The total number of days of training leave depends on the duration of the training course in hours as defined by the training body.
 It represents one-third of the time devoted to the training.

-The number of training hours is converted into the number of work days: 8hrs of training = 1 work day.
+The number of training hours is converted into a number of work days: 8 hours of training = 1 work day.

-The resulting quotient is divided by 3 to obtain the number of training leave days.
+The resulting quotient is divided by 3 to obtain the number of days of training leave.

-If required, the result is not a whole number, it is rounded down to the nearest unit.
+If the result is not a whole number, it is rounded down to the nearest whole number.